uml-ubicomp-2016-spring/ubicomp16-SmartFridge/README.md

 ###Ragarsha Velmula
 [x] Worked on Solving the OpenCV manager app and SmartFridge Application Linkage issue.<br />
 [x] Implementing Backend using Nodejs for the app<br />

+## Progress 4/12/16 - 4/18/16
+###Vignesh Dhamodaran
+[x] Worked on fixing the opencv error and considering google vison API for face detection and tracking.
+[x] Working on google Vision implementation for face detection and tracking.